-Additional Scholarship opportunities may be available through university departments, 3rd party organizations, and community organizations.
-We encourage all students to diversify their scholarships applications to assist with paying for school.
+Additional Scholarship opportunities may be available through university departments, third-party organizations, and community organizations.
+We encourage all students to diversify their scholarship applications to assist with paying for school.

 The Free Application for Federal Student Aid (FAFSA) is the government-provided application for need-based funds to help pay for college.
 UCO highly recommends completing the FAFSA regardless of the student's family income.

 Complete the FAFSA as soon as possible.
 The application opens Oct.
 1. To be considered for institutional scholarships, students must submit the FAFSA to UCO by Feb.
 1, 2021.